Jonarzz/DotaResponsesRedditBot/README.md

 ![Example](http://i.imgur.com/loqqDXk.png)

-The bot replies only for the comments that **are** responses ~~or for the comments starting with hero name and having the response after a colon~~ (TODO).
+The bot replies only for the comments that **are** responses.

 For example:
-"Ho ho ha ha" will return an Axe response, ~~but "Sniper: ho ho ha ha" will return a Sniper response~~.
+"Selemene commands" will return a Luna response (like on the screenshot above).
 All the responses are in lowercase in the dictionary, before comparision the comments are parsed to lowercase as well.
 Dot or exclamation mark ending the comment is ignored.

 ---